tejnal/tejnal-stocks-app/README.md

  JDBC URL -> jdbc:h2:mem:testdb
  H2-Console URL -> [http://localhost:2022/order-book/h2-console]

- •	Application can be switched from ‘dev’ to ‘test’ profile by changing the value of ‘spring.profiles.active’ property in application.properties file.
+ •	Application can be switched from ‘dev’ to ‘test’ profile by changing the value of ‘spring.profiles.active’ property in application.properties file

  •	Swagger Documentation is also enabled (only for dev profile) for firing the APIs on leisure, which can be access at [http://localhost:2022/bet-master/swagger-ui/#/]